 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

-Costs include basic stationery provisions and support for technology such as memory sticks/cards.
+You will need to pay for basic stationery and support for technology, such as memory sticks or cards.

 For more information on how much it will cost to study with us and the financial support available see our fees and funding information.